sharat7j/vehicle-update/README.md

-# vehicle-update
+# Vehicle Software Management Platform
-service to send and manage vehicle update workflows
+Service to send and manage vehicle update workflows

-# What
+## What

 A spring boot application that provides APIs to manage large firmware update workflows for connected vehicles.
 This service uses an In-memory database which can be easily swapped out to a real persistent layer by adding the jdbc